abyasham/multi-agent-security-audit-planner/README.md

 ## 📚 Research Background

 This tool is based on research into multi-agent AI systems for automated security audit planning.
 The methodology and evaluation results are detailed in the accompanying research paper: [`Multi_Agent_Automated_IoT_audit_planning.pdf`](paper/Multi_Agent_Automated__IoT_audit_planning.pdf).

-## 🤝 Contributing

-We welcome contributions from security professionals and researchers.
-Please see our contribution guidelines for more information.

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support

-For questions or issues:
-1. Check the troubleshooting section in the notebook
-2. Review the sample dataset for proper formatting
-3. Open an issue on GitHub with your specific use case

 ## 🔗 Related Resources